 Longwatch selected for EPA's WaterSentinel program

-NORWOOD, Mass.--Longwatch announced in December it has been selected by the Environmental Protection Agency to participate in its WaterSentinel program, created to address a portion of Homeland Security Presidential Directive 9, which outlines food and water protection.
+NORWOOD, Mass.--Longwatch announced this week it has been selected by Environmental Protection Agency to participate in its WaterSentinel program, created to address a portion of Homeland Security Presidential Directive 9, which outlines food and water protection.
 WaterSentinel will use Longwatch to comply with a mandate in HSPD-9 for a comprehensive and fully coordinated monitoring system that will detect and respond to drinking water contamination threats.
 The pilot project will be deployed throughout the spring of 2007.

 As many utilities have remote sites that must be protected, Longwatch's system works as video verification of alarms that previously had to be investigated by remote site visits.
 Longwatch executives believe the company is uniquely suited to video monitoring at water utilities because its Longwatch Video Surveillance System is integrated with the SCADA system, which utilities use to control the rest of their facilities.

 "The beauty," said marketing head Joe Siderowicz, "is that all that communication infrastructure is already in place.
 You can add video, but you don't need to run any cable or anything."
 After motion is detected, for example, pre- and post-event video from Pelco cameras is conveyed wirelessly to the SCADA infrastructure.
 "Then, if you want to get it streaming, you can get that," said Siderowicz.